hueyy/WhetherReport/README.md

 # Whether Report

-> Tells you whether the weather forecast was right or not

 This project tracks the accuracy of the [Meteorological Service Singapore](http://www.weather.gov.sg/weather-forecast-2hrnowcast-2/) (MSS)'s weather forecasts (also available on [NEA's myENV mobile app](https://va.ecitizen.gov.sg/CFP/CustomerPages/NEA_google/displayresult.aspx?MesId=3725718&Source=Google&url=va.ecitizen.gov.sg)) by comparing rainfall recorded by the National Environment Agency (NEA)'s weather stations against the 2-hour forecasts made by MSS for the same time period.

 ## Limitations